MasterOfLogic1/ExcelXmlManager/README.md

 1. **Create a page** named `ReadSheetToCollection` in the target Blue Prism Object.
 2. **Ensure the page** contains the imported DLLs mentioned as external references and the namespace imports.
 3. **In a code stage** on the `ReadSheetToCollection` page, implement the following:

-4. The code stage would have the following arguments: excelFullFilePath (Text, Input): The full file path to the Excel workbook.
+##### The code stage would have the following arguments:

+- `excelFullFilePath` (Text, Input): The full file path to the Excel workbook.
-SheetName (Text, Input): The name of the sheet to read.
-If not provided, it retrieves the sheet name using sheetIndex. sheetIndex (Number, Input): The index of the sheet to read (0-based).
-Used if SheetName is not provided.
+- `SheetName` (Text, Input): The name of the sheet to read.
+If not provided, it retrieves the sheet name using `sheetIndex`.
+- `sheetIndex` (Number, Input): The index of the sheet to read (0-based).
+Used if `SheetName` is not provided.
-Range (Text, Input): The range of cells to read (e.g., "A1").
-If omitted, reads the entire sheet. hasHeader (Flag, Input): Flag indicating if the first row should be treated as header names in the DataTable. dt (Collection, Output): The DataTable containing the data read from the Excel sheet.
+- `Range` (Text, Input): The range of cells to read (e.g., "A1:C10").
+If omitted, reads the entire sheet.
+- `hasHeader` (Flag, Input): Flag indicating if the first row should be treated as header names in the DataTable.

+- `dt` (Collection, Output): The DataTable containing the data read from the Excel sheet.

 ```vb
 Try